 |Hardcopy (shipping and handling)||10||$52.00|| ADD TO CART|

 |Standard + Redline PDF Bundle||20||$62.00|| ADD TO CART|

 Significance and Use

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 NFPA StandardsNFPA54 National Fuel Gas Code NFPA921 Guide for Fire and Explosion Investigations

 E860 Practice for Examining And Preparing Items That Are Or May Become Involved In Criminal or Civil Litigation

 E1459 Guide for Physical Evidence Labeling and Related Documentation